Shivam101/ToDoList/README.md

 ToDoList
 ========

-A simple Android ToDo List with Cloud Sync using a backend based on Parse
+A simple Android ToDo List with Cloud Sync using Parse backend

-Uses the following open source libraries :

-Floating Action Button
-Roman Nurik's Swipe to Dismiss